r3dsweater/c2-discord-python/README.md

 ## What's "C2 Discord bot" ?

-> The C2 Bot Discord utilizes the Discord's Developer functionality that allows you to make bots capable to interager with the user acting like a Command and Control Server.
+> The C2 Discord bot utilizes the Discord's Developer functionality that allows you to make bots capable to interager with the user acting like a Command and Control Server.

 <br>